Help us improve your experience.

 • Directory (Tenant) ID—You'll need this information for the OAuth Tenant ID field on the Juniper Mist portal.

-7. Click Add a certificate or secret and set the followings on Add a client secret window:
+7. Click Add a certificate or secret on the same page.

 The system generates Value and Secret ID.

-Copy and save the Value field.
+Copy and save the information in the Value field in a safe location.
 Note that you'll see this field only once.
-That is, right after secret is created.
-Ensure to save it in the safe place.
+That is, right after the secret ID is created.

 Under Microsoft Graph, add the following permissions: